betty-van/100-days-of-code/r1-log.md

   - Uploaded onto Github pages and added all projects

 ## Day 14: 11-3-19
+  - Finished Movies in Pset7

 ## Day 15: 11-4-19
+  - Finished Houses in Pset7
+  - Learning Flexbox with What The Flexbox? by Wes Bos
+  - Completed Flexbox Froggy
+  - Fine-tuned the plan for the next few months

 ## Day 16: 11-5-19